Dad-Project/JBinanceAPI/README.md

 Please note that this library is still in early stage and a lot of endpoints need to be tested.
 If you find any bug, please report it in the issues section (I will fix it in a short amount of time)

-Also, if you like this library, consider donating a few bucks.
+Also, if you like this library, consider donating me a few bucks.
 It will help me a lot.

 Requiered library :
 JSavON          https://github.com/RowlaxX/JSavON